SATYAMSUMAN24/Music-kala_my_music_website12/README.md

-# Music Player App for Songs
+# Music Player Website for Songs

 > This is a simple and responsive music player application for songs using HTML, CSS and JavaScript.